 U.S. Travel regularly compiles real-time data and insights on the impact of the coronavirus on destinations across the country, as well as information on traveler sentiment and trends.

-- Weekly Analysis: Tourism Economics has a week by week outlook on travel spending in the U.S. including a look at regional and state-by-state breakdown.
-View the October 29 report.
+- Monthly Analysis: Tourism Economics has a monthly outlook on travel spending in the U.S. including a look at regional and state-by-state breakdown.
+View the March report.

 - Tracking Search and Booking Behavior: Follow travel-related consumer behavior and strategize how to adapt to changing trends with ADARA’s real-time data.
 Updated daily